 US to UK Award Chart

 The following are one-way non-stop award prices for Delta flights between the United States and the United Kingdom.
 Note that while award prices are competitive, taxes on Delta One (business class) flights are extremely high.
-The sweet spot here is flying standard season main cabin for only 10K to 15K points plus $262 in fees.
+I’ve consistently seen over $700 in fees one-way for these flights.
+That’s crazy.
+The sweet spot here is flying standard season main cabin for only 15K to 20K points plus ~$150 in fees one-way.

 US to Europe Award Chart